3. Ground

 3.4.1 General Taxi Procedure

 Arriving aircraft shall not immediately be handed off by TWR.
 They must instead be given an initial taxi instruction onto A to keep traffic flowing.
-Therefore, SMC shall assign an arrival stand when they are on final approach.
+Therefore, GMC shall assign an arrival stand when they are on final approach.

 3.4.2 30R Configuration